nnodim/simple_shell/README.md

-Readme for the simplei delddddrfjct
+Readme for the simpleii delddddrfjct